yashburshe/learn-tdd/README.md

 Briefly explain a limitation of the tests in `tests/authorSchema.test.ts` in the space below.

 A limitation is that the tests are tightly coupled with the current specific implementation of our model.
-In the future if we change the internals of our model, we would need to also maintain and change the tests accordingly.
-We are mocking the internal methods of the models which is why the tests are tightly coupled.
+In the future if we change the internals of our model like changing the actual Mongoose methods being called, we would need to also maintain and change the tests accordingly.
+We are mocking the internal methods (Mongoose methods) in the model functions which is why the tests are tightly coupled.

 ## Part 3

 Generate the coverage report for the tests you wrote.
 How can you improve your tests using the coverage report?
 Briefly explain your process in the space below.

+We can improve the tests to perform better in the coverage report by writing more tests that will check for each condition and possible outcome.
+To improve the coverage % of our tests we need to make sure that we reach every line of code that could be possibly executed when a particular function is called.
+We should test for every possible if/else clause.
+This could be one of the ways to improve our test coverage.